gliu2k/SAP-Datasphere/SAC/Modeling/Index.md

 # 1. Datasets

-They represent the simple tables with semantic.
+They represent the simple tables without semantic.

 See the difference in this [link](https://help.sap.com/docs/SAP_ANALYTICS_CLOUD/00f68c2e08b941f081002fd3691d86a7/05280d13b16e40f3be37165e9755d84b.html)